Feb 3, 2026

 Finally, wetlands also play a major social role in society.
 They are excellent tourist spots and great for fishing, birdwatching and other outdoor activities.
 As untouched nature becomes more scarce, we need to make the most of it.

-The stats make for grim reading.
-Again, according to the WWT, 35% of our wetlands have disappeared since 1970 and in the UK, 86% of rivers don't meet good ecological status.
+The statistics make for grim reading.
+Again, according to the WWT,35% of our wetlands have disappeared since 1970, and in the UK, 86% of rivers don't meet good ecological status.
 Something clearly needs to change.

 We all hope that these initiatives can turn the tide, but there is so much work to be done.
-Both companies and usually us all as individuals need to increase our commitment to wetlands.
+Both companies and we as individuals need to increase our commitment to wetlands.
 The more effort we put in to increase awareness, the better our chances of forcing positive changes.

 Biodiversity is a central part of everything we do, so you can also contribute to specific projects, including our work to restore wetlands.
 In return, we send you an annual activity report so you can get to know more about the progress we are making as a result of your support.